lasa01/Plumber/README.md

 # io_import_vmf 0.6.9

 ## Legacy version
->This is the old version of the importer addon, before being renamed to Plumber.
+This is the old version of the importer addon, before being renamed to Plumber.
 **It is recommended to use Plumber over this one in most cases.**
 Plumber is generally better in most ways.
 This old version is still useful if you want to import AGR files with materials, which is not supported with Plumber.
 As this version is much more difficult to configure than Plumber, make sure to read this document in detail.

+## Description
 A Valve Map Format (.vmf) and Valve Material Type (.vmt) importer addon for Blender.

 This addon makes it possible to import full CS:GO, TF2, CS:S or other Source game maps into Blender.